 In Summer 2011, her show “State Of Georgia” aired on ABC Family.
 She played Raven-Symoné’s BFF Jo Pye.
+The project was very dear to Majandra and she loved working with Raven.
 Unfortunately, the show got canceled after only one season.

 In 2012, Majandra filmed two pilots.
 Unfortunately, neither show got a pick-up.
 One was a comedy with Majandra’s old friend Mandy Moore called “Family Trap”.
 The other was the spin-off to “The Office” called “The Farm”.
 Even though the show didn’t get a pick-up, we got to see the pilot as an episode of the final season of “The Office”.

 Majandra also had another ‘big project’ in 2012.
 She gave birth to her first child, a daughter Cecilia Delphine Walton, on June 14, 2012.

 In 2013, Majandra was cast as a supporting character in a pilot called “Keep Calm And Karey On” but soon dropped out only to be cast in another pilot for CBS “Friends With Better Lives”.
 Lucky for her since the latter got a pick-up.